TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FileStructure/Resources/Private/Language.rst

 locallang_db.xlf
 ================

-By convention the file :file:`EXT:my_extension/Configuration/Resources/Private/locallang_db.xlf` should contain all localized labels used for the TCA labels, descriptions etc.
+By convention, the file :file:`EXT:my_extension/Resources/Private/Language/locallang_db.xlf` should contain all localized labels used for the TCA labels, descriptions etc.

 These labels need to be always accessed by their complete path in the TCA